 Tire Tread and the Useful Penny Test

 Anyone who drives a car knows what tire tread is.
-But do you know how to tell when it’s wearing thin?
+But do you know how to tell whether it’s wearing thin?

-Worn-out tires affect your car’s performance and your safety.
-Luckily, there’s a simple way for you to check your tires with just your pocket change.
+Worn out tires affect your car’s performance and your safety.
+Luckily, there’s a simple way to check your tires with just your pocket change.